 For B2B companies, building a strong brand is key to increasing market share.
 A well-established brand can help build trust and loyalty among clients, making them more likely to choose that brand over others.
 This, in turn, can lead to increased sales and a larger market share.

-Creating a strong brand and maintaining it relies on every employee being on board and arming them with the latest materials and assets.
+Creating and maintaining a strong brand relies on every employee being on board and arming them with the latest materials and assets.
 Tools like automation are great for ensuring everyone has the right information in the places they already work.

 Marketing automation refers to a type of technology that is used to automate repetitive marketing activities and processes for organizations.
 It is an increasingly important tool for companies to optimize their marketing efforts, save time and increase efficiency.